bradh43/wulogger/README.md

-# wulogger
+# WUSTL Logger
-Website where runners can log there runs and share with others.
+Website where runners can log runs and share with others.

 ## Architecture
 <p align="center">